mmistakes/minimal-mistakes/_posts/2014-07-31-author-override.md

   bio: "I ordered what?"
   avatar: bio-photo.jpg
   twitter: rhymeswithsackit
+  google:
+    plus: +CorneliusFiddlebone
 {% endhighlight %}

 To assign Billy Rick as an author for our post.
-We'd add the following YAML front matter to a post:
+You'd add the following YAML front matter to a post:

 {% highlight yaml %}
 author: billy_rick